 - The specific pieces of Personal Information we collected about you (also called a data portability request).

-- (Applicable if we sell or disclose your Personal Information for a business purpose) Two separate lists disclosing:
+- If we sell or disclose your Personal Information for a business purpose, we will provide two separate lists disclosing:

 - Sales, identifying the Personal Information categories that each category of recipient purchased; and